chadeyrasal/chadeyrasal.github.io/_posts/2019-06-13-share_my_bike_a_rails_project.markdown

 **The app must have nested resources including a nested new route and a nested index / show route**

 The nesting part was really fun.
-I buit most of it using **Behavior Driven Development**.
+I built most of it using **Behavior Driven Development**.
 Every single line of code I wrote, I tested in the browser.
 I took the time to build a good enough dataset to make the BDD possible.
 So the whole process was quite smooth.

 The choice for the **show** / **index** nested resources was instinctive and did not require much thinking.
 The **new** nested resource required a little bit more thinking.
 The nested new resource was to create a new bicycle nested under a specific user.
 It did not seem like an obvious choice and nothing else did.
 Moving further into writing my app, a very simple one came along.
 Since the link to book a bicycle for a trip is on the bicycle show page and the trip belongs to a bicycle, I nested the new trip form under the bicycle show page.
 It works really well with the logic of the app.